Difegue/TVC-16/content/006-doujinsoft-rc24.md

 ## 🚚 Sending the goods over 🚛

+If you've read the other article, you know that our final objective is to send WarioWare DIY content to other Wiis through WiiConnect24.
-If you've followed the article up to now, you've probably guessed that when using WarioWare DIY Showcase to send games to your friends, it actually sends... emails.
+You've probably guessed then that when sending content to your friends from the game, it actually sends... emails.

 The example below is for a Record, the lightest content in DIY, weighing at 8KB.
 Makes for a shorter email here:
 ~~~~